OcTaGa/terminal_project/README.md

                 <br />- Librairie PID disponible sur le site www.arduino.cc .
                 <br />- Ainsi que le code en lui même nommé DHT11.ino qui lui n'est pas libre de droit et sera sujet a la
                 mention plus bas.

+# Resume (EN)#

+This repository permit to rassembly all of library and code of the terminal project (mini-serre in fr) . there are here : <br />-Library LiquidCrystal_I2C that we find at www.arduino.cc
+                 <br />-Library DHT-Unified-Sensor de drrobot that we find at www.arduino.cc .
+                 <br />-Library PID that we find at www.arduino.cc .
+                 <br />-we can also find <strong>my production</strong> named DHT11.ino ...